kubeflow/examples/demos/simple_pipeline/README.md

 ```

 In the browser, navigate to `localhost:8081/katib` and click on the
 gpu-example project.
-In the Explore Visualizations section, select
+In the _Explore Visualizations_ section, select
 _Optimizer_ in the _Group By_ dropdown, then click _Compare_.

-While you're waiting, watch autoscaling.
+While you're waiting, watch for autoprovisioning to occur.
 View the pods in Pending status.

 View the creation of a new GPU node pool: